PyPSA/pypsa-eur/doc/supply_demand.rst

 =============================

 Hydrogen is consumed in the industry sector (link to industry) to produce ammonia [link to ammonia industry section] and direct reduced iron (DRI) [link to DRI industry section].
 Hydrogen is also consumed to produce synthetic methane [link to section “Methane supply”] and liquid hydrocarbons [link to fossil-oil based supply”] which have multiple uses in industry and other sectors.
 Hydrogen is also used for transport applications (link to transport), where it is exogenously fixed.
-It is used in [heavy-duty land transport](https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L181) and as liquified hydrogen in the shipping sector [add link to shipping sector].
+It is used in `heavy-duty land transport <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L181>`_ and as liquified hydrogen in the shipping sector [add link to shipping sector].
 Furthermore, stationary fuel cells may re-electrify hydrogen (with waste heat as a byproduct) to balance renewable fluctuations [Add a link to the section where we describe the Electricity sector and how storage is modelled there].
-The waste heat from the stationary fuel cells can be used in [district-heating systems](https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L256).
+The waste heat from the stationary fuel cells can be used in `district-heating systems <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L256>`_.

 Hydrogen supply
 =============================